devbret/mcp9808-sensor-project/README.md

 ## Please Note

-There are two kinds of graphs available for exploring your temperature measurements.
-The first (type of) chart displays an average twenty four hour period, based on all of your readings.
-Whereas the second variety of charts displays each day's measurements, from when measurements began until their ending.
+There are three kinds of graphs available for exploring your temperature measurements.
+The first visualization displays average hourly temperatures as a line graph.
+The second (type of) chart displays an average twenty four hour period based on all of your readings.
+Whereas the third variety of charts displays each day's readings from when measurements began until their ending.

-Also, in my experience, the Python file will generate between three and four megabytes of data every twenty four hours.
+Also, in my experience, the Python file will generate between two and three megabytes of data every twenty four hours.
 Although your results may vary.